mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

-The `collect` function is one of the possible *terminal operations*.
-They are so called because they consumer the values contained in the `Flow`.
+The `collect` function is one of the possible terminal operations.
+It is so-called because it consumes the values contained in the `Flow`.

 ## 3. Flows Lifecycle